-As the loaves pile up and we chow down on this dense, perfectly sweat bread day after day for breakfast, second breakfast, snack time, and dessert, the question arises: Is this bread, which is made largely from fruit bad, for you?
-We investigated.
+As the loaves pile up and we chow down on this dense, perfectly sweet bread day after day for breakfast, second breakfast, snack time, and dessert, the question arises: Is banana bread healthy?
+We chatted with a dietician and a nutritionist about what they think about this sweet treat.
 Scroll ahead for everything you need to know about this ultra-popular baked good.

 What Is Banana Bread?

 The first-ever banana bread recipe was published by Pillsbury in 1933, which was right in the middle of the Great Depression.
-Thanks to food scarcity, the Great Depression was a time when people worked hard to use every scrap of food they did have, which included making use of over overripe, otherwise inedible bananas.
+Thanks to food scarcity, the Great Depression was a time when people worked hard to use every scrap of food they had, which included making use of over overripe, otherwise inedible, bananas.

 Why Is It So Popular Right Now?

-While we're not facing a food scarcity issue amid the coronavirus pandemic, many of us can relate to wanting to put as much space between grocery trips as possible in an effort to reduce exposure to the virus.
+Many of us can relate to wanting to put as much space between grocery trips as possible.

 "I've baked, on average, about 40 loaves of banana bread since quarantine started," Shindy Chen, CEO of financial content agency Scribe, said.
 "I love banana bread because it's like a celebration of how a fruit can endure; just like you can use a picked-clean rotisserie chicken to make stock, you can give over-ripe bananas another life and use them for this beautiful bread.
 There's simply no reason to throw away any banana.
 The more speckled and brown, the sweeter and naturally better."